cozy/cozy-flagship-app/README.md

 6. To connect, use `http://cozy.192-168-1-102.nip.io:8080` if `192.168.1.102` is your ifconfig and after creating a nip.io URL from it.
    a.
 When using a nip.io URL, you must create a `cozy-stack` instance with the same FQDN (ex: `cozy.192-168-1-102.nip.io:8080`)

+#### Current errors

+1. XCode: `error: An organization slug is required`

+Read the Sentry configuration paragraph above.

+2. Application blocked on the Splashscreen

+Start the last version of `cozy-home`, and try again